Hummingbird-RegTech/enum-type/README.md

 ### Enum with Typesafe Custom Attributes

-If you want to add type safety to your custom attributes, you can achieve that by passing `EnumType.create` a Hash of names and types.
-Types can be any object that can be used as an argument to `Object#is_a?`.
-Because the value of the enum can be any object without type safety, if you use a Hash for type safety, you must also define the type of your value by including a `value` key in the Hash argument to `EnumType.create`.
+You can also add type safety to your custom attributes by passing `EnumType.create` a Hash of names and types.
+Type checking is achieved by calling `Object#is_a?`, so any object that passes `object.is_a?(YourType)` will match `YourType`.

+Without type safety, the value of the enum can be any object, so when adding type safety, you must also define the type of your value by including a `value` key in the Hash argument to `EnumType.create`.

 ```
 COLORS = EnumType.create(value: Symbol, hex: String, rgb: Array) do